Entrepreneur / Small BusinessJobs & Money

 1. Uber runs lots of promotions and provides frequent incentives for their drivers to earn extra money — these are great!

-For example, they announce “Quests” twice a week (if you drive so many rides in a certain time-frame, you get so much money as a bonus) and “Boosts” randomly (you get surge pricing on rides in a certain area at a certain time, while the passengers are still being charged the regular price).See Uber’s base fare and how rider fares are calculated.
+For example, they announce “Quests” twice a week (if you drive so many rides within a certain time-frame, you get so much money as a bonus) and “Boosts” randomly (you get surge pricing on rides in a certain area at a certain time, while the passengers are still being charged the regular price).

 Quests and Boosts are gamifications — ways that Uber keeps you motivated and on the road more.
 But they can also be used to help you set daily & weekly goals, stay focused, and have a clear agenda during your drive time.

 There are also cash bonuses that are randomly announced as incentives.
 These are usually consecutive trip promotions.
-For example, if you complete 3 trips in a row in a certain area, you receive anywhere from $5 to $14 as a bonus — it varies.
+For example, if you complete 3 trips in a row within a certain area, you receive anywhere from $5 to $14 as a bonus — it varies.

 1. Weekends are generally the most profitable days to drive for Uber — especially in the evenings.